 Even space itself, is finite.
 For space to exist there must be at least two points of position.
 If there are two points, the area between them has measure.
 Being that it has measure, space, by definition, is finite.
-(Of course, the space between two points is only one dimensional space and cannot exist as physical space.
+(Of course, the space between two points is only one-dimensional space and cannot exist as physical space.
 For actual physical space to exist there must be the three dimensions of length, width and depth.
-In any case, if the totality of the universe would be compressed into a single non-dimensional point which did not possess length, width nor depth, neither time nor space could exist.
+In any case, if the totality of the universe would be compressed into a single non-dimensional point which did not possess length, width or depth, neither time nor space could exist.
 In addition, that point would not exist within time or space.)
 Time too, is finite.
 For time to exist there must be at least two points of sequence.
 The duration between the two points has measure.
 Being that it has measure, time, by definition, is finite.
 Obviously, that which is measurable cannot be immeasurable.
 It has a beginning and an end.
 Since time and space are limited, everything within time and space is most certainly limited.
-This means that the universe and everything therein is limited and has a beginning and an end.
-(However, the above statements about time and space do not necessitate that once they exist they cannot exist infinitely or eternally.
-Nonetheless, they would fall under the category of limited or "defined" infinities, which are discussed in chapter three of this treatise, and their existence would still be dependent on the existence of a "truly" infinite being.
-Continue to chapter three for further elucidation on this point.)
+This means that the universe and everything therein is limited and has a beginning and an end.1